zkry/neogen.el/README.md

 ## Features

+**NOTE: This package uses the older version of tree-sitter and I have plans update this package to the new native tree-sitter library**

 Neogen.el is an Emacs port of https://github.com/danymat/neogen, a package for generating annotation templates.
 The package uses Tree-sitter to extract the code context and is able to fill in